Robust Frequency Constrained UC Using Data Driven Logistic Regression for Island Power Systems: Methodology

 Each generating unit $i$ is represented by a second-order model approximation of its turbine-governor system.
 In fact, dynamic frequency responses are dominated by rotor and turbine-governor system dynamics.
 Excitation and generator transients can be neglected for being much faster than the turbine-governor dynamics.
 Since frequency can be considered uniform, an equivalent normalized system inertia $\widetilde{\mathcal{H}}$ can be defined as follows,

 The overall response of loads can be considered by means of a load-damping factor $D$ if its value is known.
 The gain $k_i$ and parameters $a_{i,1}$, $a_{i,2}$, $b_{i,1}$ and $b_{i,2}$, of each generating unit $i$ can be deduced from more accurate models or field tests.
-Since primary spinning reserve is finite, power output limitations $\Delta p_{i,min}$ and $\Delta p_{i,max}$ are also modelled.
+Since primary spinning reserve is finite, power output limitations $\Delta p_{i,min}$ and $\Delta p_{i,max}$ are forced.
+So the units can only participate as much as their available reserve.
 The complete model is explained in \cite{sigrist2016island}.
 In practice, the UFLS scheme is designed to stabilize the system after large outages.
 For the purpose of building a data set to train the LR model, the UFLS scheme should be deactivated so the results capture the free frequency responses, including the ones that lead to instability quantified by unacceptable low-frequency nadir and steady-state frequency.
 Note however that the UFLS scheme will be considered to quantify the expected amount of UFLS when comparing the new reserve constraints with the current one in section \ref{results}.